 Understanding the evolution of fashion

 Fashion is an entirely new direction for machine learning.
-To design clothes, one should know and understand the mechanisms of fashion: causes and spreading of the trends, principles of cyclic repetition and evolution patterns.
+To design clothes and logo designing one should know and understand the mechanisms of fashion: causes and spreading of the trends, principles of cyclic repetition and evolution patterns.
 Operating all the above, designers develop the fashion of tomorrow.

 However, now the task of designing or predicting trends can be simplified, thanks to a new class of neural networks.
 These networks can automatically allocate shapes, elements and types of clothing and further combine them.
 Based on the analysis of the way the clothes developed over time, this approach allowed one to identify fashion cycles of different lengths, from 100 years down to 3 years.